January 16, 1917

 "I know," I said simply.
 I had helped set up such situations and was posing as someone else continually.

 He looked at me, his expression grim.
 I wondered if the strain of leadership was taking its toll on him.
-It seemed he had seconded guess himself, a trait that could get people killed.
+It seemed he had second guessed himself, a trait that could get people killed.

 "I'll find this Spider and find out what he knows."